Financial support from Leeds Beckett

 How to access our team and services

-If you have a query over the status of your application or would like more information about the fund, you don’t need to make an appointment and we can usually answer your questions over the phone or via email
+If you have a query relating to the status of your bursary application or you would like more information about our bursaries, you can contact us via email

 Contact money advice